-- not use force as a form of punishment - try to diffuse situations before they escalate e.g. by distraction - keep parents informed of any sanctions or behaviour management techniques used - be mindful of and sensitive to factors both inside and outside of the school which may impact on a pupil's behaviour e.g. bullying, abuse and where necessary, take appropriate action - follow the school's Behaviour and Relationship Policy - behave as a role model - avoid shouting at children other than as a warning in an emergency/safety situation - refer to national and local policy and guidance regarding restrictive physical intervention (RPI) - be aware of the legislation and potential risks associated with the use of isolation and seclusion - comply with legislation and guidance in relation to human rights and restriction of liberty have in place a safe Relationships or Behaviour Policy that is not practice that could be viewed as unlawful, a breach of the pupil's human rights and/or false imprisonment.
+- not use force as a form of punishment - try to diffuse situations before they escalate e.g. by distraction - keep parents informed of any sanctions or behaviour management techniques used - be mindful of and sensitive to factors both inside and outside of the school which may impact on a pupil's behaviour e.g. bullying, abuse, exploitation and where necessary, take appropriate action - follow the school's Behaviour Policy and Relationships policy - behave as a role model - avoid shouting at children other than as a warning in an emergency/safety situation - refer to national and local policy and guidance regarding restrictive physical intervention (RPI) - be aware of the legislation and potential risks associated with the use of isolation and seclusion - comply with legislation and guidance in relation to human rights and restriction of liberty - Be clear about the school's policy and procedures with regard to child-on-child abuse - reassure victims of child-on-child abuse that they are being taken seriously and that they will be supported and kept safe, never giving a victim the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment and never causing them to feel ashamed for making a report.